 Today, Jeff has regular follow-up visits with Dr. Tummalapalli.
 He also takes medicines to help control his blood pressure and cholesterol in the hope of preventing future blockages.

-Jeff’s treatment and results may not be typical of all similar cases.
+Jeff's treatment and results may not be representative of similar cases.

 Learn More About Heart Attack and Heart Health